david68cu/pymiami_concurrency_talk_02_08_2020/docs/source/1_content_begining.rst

     of concurrency in Python.

-    We started by analyzing Chapter 17, and the first part of Chapter 18 of Luciano Ramalho's book “Fluent Python” [6] In Chapter 17 “Concurrency and Features”, Luciano starts by explaining a sequential download.
+    We started by analyzing Chapter 17, and the first part of Chapter 18 of Luciano Ramalho's book “Fluent Python” [6].
+In Chapter 17 “Concurrency and Features”, Luciano starts by explaining a sequential download.
-    It is, of course, necessary we can see a sequential example and how we could later improve it using concurrency.
+    It is, of course, necessary that we see a sequential example and how we could later improve it using concurrency.

     Luciano starts Chapter 18 with an example of Threads, and later move us to coroutines and finally async I/O.
     We discussed Chapter 17 and used the treads example in Chapter 18 to learn about Threads and Futures.